shakslmao/Internet-of-Things-Server-Chat-Room-/README.md

     break;
 }
 ```
+- The command "creategroup" is converted to an enum value chat::CREATE_GROUP using a string_to_int function, facilitating the switch-case statements operation.
+This approach allows for efficient command parsing and handling.

 - **Command Check**: The code starts by checking if the `cmds` has more than one element, this check ensures that the command to create a group is followed by at least one argument.
 - **Group Name Extraction**: If the command format is correct, the group name is extracted from the `cmds` list, `std::string group_name = cmds[1];`.
 This group name is the inteded name for the new group that the user wishes to create.